 Bing Maps – free access to OS maps although not the current ones.

 Mountaineering Scotland organise a range of subsidised courses for their members (also available to non-members for a supplement).
 For free introductory courses (delivered by qualified professionals), check out the Mountain Aid charity.
-Many clubs also arrange training courses for their members.
+Many clubs also arrange training for their members.

 There is lots of helpful advice on the internet and the following are reliable sources of information: